artinkim/artin.kim/content/blog/better-hals-first-look.md

 ```

 The simplest operation (just extracting the resource and throwing away the abstraction)
-is `unsafe` because an assumption we made earlier was that any unwrapped resource shall
+is {{< special unsafe >}} because an assumption we made earlier was that any unwrapped resource shall
 be in a reset state.
 Additionally, since this is hardware we are dealing with, it could
 continue operating and interacting with other resources even though it is no longer
 represented in our program.